Setting Up a Delivery Service for CRM

 We will register the handler using sale.delivery.handler.add.
 We will pass four parameters to the method.

-• CODE — symbolic code of the delivery handler.
+• CODE — the symbolic code of the delivery handler.
 For example, we will specify uber.

-• NAME — name of the delivery handler.
+• NAME — the name of the delivery handler.
 We will pass Uber.

-• SETTINGS — object with information about the handler's settings.
+• SETTINGS — an object containing information about the handler's settings.

-• CALCULATE_URL — URL for calculating delivery costs, for example https://gateway.bx/calculate.php.
+• CALCULATE_URL — the URL for calculating delivery costs, for example, https://gateway.bx/calculate.php.

-• CREATE_DELIVERY_REQUEST_URL — URL for creating a delivery request.
+• CREATE_DELIVERY_REQUEST_URL — the URL for creating a delivery request.
 We will specify https://gateway.bx/create_delivery_request.php.

-• CANCEL_DELIVERY_REQUEST_URL — URL for canceling a delivery, for example https://gateway.bx/cancel_delivery_request.php.
+• CANCEL_DELIVERY_REQUEST_URL — the URL for canceling a delivery, for example, https://gateway.bx/cancel_delivery_request.php.

-• CONFIG — list of settings.
+• CONFIG — a list of settings.
 We will specify MY_FIRST_SETTING and MY_SECOND_SETTING with the type STRING.

 The delivery service at the specified URLs must accept the request, process it, and return a response in the format expected by the CRM.